ros-navigation/navigation2/sphinx_doc/howtos/tutorials/docs/navigation2_with_turtlebot3_in_gazebo.rst

 ``ROS2 Dashing`` and ``Navigation2 Dashing 0.2.4`` are used to create this tutorial.

-This tutorial may take about 1-2 hours to complete.
+This tutorial may take about 30 minutes to complete.
 It depends on your experience with ROS, robots, and what computer system you have.

 Requirements
 ============